EuroBasket Women 2011

 The 2011 European Women Basketball Championship, commonly called EuroBasket Women 2011, was the 33rd regional championship held by FIBA Europe.
-The competition was held in Poland from 2011.
+The competition was held in Poland from 18 June to 3 July 2011.
 This was the 4th time that the EuroBasket Women was hosted by Poland.

 Russia won its third title after defeating Turkey in the final.
 It was Russia's 6th final after the dissolution of the Soviet Union, while Turkey played final for the 1st time.
 The result score was 59–42 in favor of Russia, and it was Russia's 3rd title in the competition and first since 2007.